 With the Giants, McGinnity joined with Christy Mathewson to form one of the most dominant 1-2 punches in baseball history.
-From 1903-1908, McGinnity’s last year in the major leagues, either he or Mathewson led the National League in victories.
+From 1903-1908, McGinnity’s last year in the major leagues, either he or Mathewson led the National League in victories in every season.

-Mathewson and McGinnity’s dominance would produce one NL pennant, coming in 1905.
-McGinnity won 21 games during the regular season and added a shutout in the World Series, helping New York defeat Philadelphia 4-1 in the second edition of the modern Fall Classic.
+Mathewson and McGinnity’s dominance would produce NL pennants in 1904 and 1905.
+In the latter season, McGinnity won 21 games during the regular season and added a shutout in the World Series, helping New York defeat Philadelphia 4-1 in the second edition of the modern Fall Classic.

 Though McGinnity’s major league career ended when the Giants released him after the 1908 season, he continued pitching in the minor leagues until 1925 when he was 54 years old.
-He won another 199 games after the end of his major league career, pushing his win total in the majors and minors to more than 450.
+He won more than 200 games after the end of his major league career, pushing his win total in the majors and minors to more than 450.

 Year Inducted: 1946

 Primary Team: New York Giants